-Level I Prerequisites: Academic Reading and Writing Levels of 6; CPS 271 minimum grade "C" or equivalent industry experience 60 lecture, 0 lab, 0 clinical, 0 other, 60 total contact hours
+Level I Prerequisites: Academic Reading and Writing Levels of 6; CPS 271 minimum grade "C" or equivalent industry experience

 This is the third of a sequence of C++ courses, following CPS 171 and CPS 271.
 The course covers more advanced computer science features as implemented in C++.
 Topics include testing, verification and complexity of algorithms, recursion, advanced data structures, class libraries, and techniques for team design of large programs.